mattmallencode/crm/README.md

 ## Implementation

+This chapter outlines the implementation of Sherpa.
+It outlines the technology stack as well as the structure of the application overall.
+It then details the implementation of Sherpa's requirements, some of these requirement implementations are accompanied by flow charts which are an abstraction of the underlying logic - some requirements not as we did not believe they necessitated a visual aid.

 ### Underlying Technologies

 The following details our team's technology stack and gives context to the implementation chapter i.e. please assume that all implementation details rely on the use of the relevant technologies listed here.